nidhaloff/deep-translator/README.rst

 =====

 In this section, demos on how to use all different integrated translators in this tool are provided.
-This includes the google, pons, linguee and mymemory translator (at least for now).
-Perhaps more translators will be integrated in the future.

 .. note::